Case File #MUS-2025-447: The $180,000 Mistake That Almost Happened

 Reading the Weave

 Some textiles, like Japanese Boro pieces, have been patched and repaired so many times they’re basically archaeological sites.
 Each layer of repair represents a different time period, different thread, sometimes different dye batches.
 I can date these layers by analyzing the materials used in each patch.
 It’s like reading tree rings, except way more complicated.
-This stratigraphic analysis of repair layers provides temporal markers that are impossible to fake—you can’t artificially create authentic wear patterns and chemical degradation that took decades to develop naturally.
+This kind of detailed examination of traceable ancestral textile remnants provides temporal markers that are impossible to fake—you can’t artificially create authentic wear patterns and chemical degradation that took decades to develop naturally.

 The Digital Trail